 Group therapy is also a common form of day trading addiction treatment.
 Group therapy allows for likeminded individuals to establish a sense of universality and recognize that they are not alone in their thoughts, feelings or behaviors.
 Group therapy can be especially helpful in relieving feelings of guilt and shame that may be associated with a trading addiction.
 Group members are able to give and receive support to one another in a meaningful way.
 Similarly, mutual help groups such as Gamblers Anonymous, SMART Recovery, and Refuge Recovery can be very beneficial.

-For more information on NYC addiction treatment and to find the best addiction counselor, or for general therapy and mental health, or to inquire about Family Addiction Specialist’s private concierge sober coach Manhattan, recovery coach Manhattan, sober companion Manhattan, Manhattan addiction therapy services and/or our Manhattan teletherapy services (online therapy/virtual therapy), as well as our Manhattan hypnosis services in New York City please contact our undisclosed therapy office location in the Upper East Side of NYC today at (929) 220-2912.
+For more information on day trading addiction treatment and to find the best day trading addiction counselor, or for general therapy and mental health counseling, or to inquire about Family Addiction Specialist’s private concierge sober coach, recovery coach, sober companion, addiction therapy services and/or teletherapy services (online therapy/virtual therapy), as well as hypnosis services in New York City or worldwide please contact Family Addiction Specialist's undisclosed therapy office location in the Upper East Side of New York City today at (929) 220-2912.
+Individuals and family members can be served in-person or virtually worldwide.